Anjalbaral/contentManagementSystem/README.md

 # contentManagementSystem
-simple web based content management system with admin panel
+this is a simple web based content management system with admin panel